Model-Free Design of Control Systems over Wireless Fading Channels: Primal-Dual Reinforcement Learning

 \section{Primal-Dual Reinforcement Learning}

-We present a practical iterative method termed \emph{primal-dual reinforcement learning (RL)}, which alternates iterative RL method updates with a dual parameter update in a single loop procedure.
+We present a practical iterative method termed \emph{primal-dual reinforcement learning (RL)}, which alternates RL updates with a dual parameter update in a single loop procedure.
 As we detail in this section, the primal-dual RL approach combines the model-free capabilities of RL with the constraint satisfaction capabilities of dual methods.

-Reinforcement learning algorithms can be classified into value-based and policy-based methods \cite{sutton_reinforcement_learning}.
-Value-based approaches aim to learn the expected long-term reward obtained from a policy $\pi(\cdot; \theta)$ from state $s$, with the corresponding actions then selected to optimize the long-term reward estimate.
-Policy based methods, on the other hand, aim to learn a policy $\pi(\cdot; \theta)$ directly by updating the policy parameter $\theta$ to maximize sampled rewards.
-Actor-critic algorithms, in turn, combine features of policy-based and value-based reinforcement learning to reduce variance and improve convergence: the agent aims to learn both the optimal policy parameter, called the \emph{actor}, and the estimated long-term reward, called the \emph{critic}.
-In this work we utilize actor-critic methods in our primal-dual algorithm.
+Model-free reinforcement learning methods can be classified into value-based and policy-based methods \cite{sutton_reinforcement_learning}.
+Value-based methods approximate the value or state-value function and then select actions that minimize the estimated long-term cost.
+Policy-based methods, on the other hand, directly learn a policy $\pi(\cdot; \theta)$ by updating the policy parameter $\theta$ in order to minimize sampled costs.
+Actor-critic algorithms, in turn, combine features of policy-based and value-based reinforcement learning to reduce variance and improve convergence: the agent learns both the policy, called the \emph{actor}, and the estimated long-term reward, called the \emph{critic}.
+In the following we utilize actor-critic methods in the proposed primal-dual algorithm.

 For $\lambda$ fixed, the Lagrangian $\mathcal{L}(\theta, \lambda)$ reduces to an unconstrained MDP, and the parameters of the resource allocation or control policy can be updated via approximate gradient descent